Last Updated: December 15, 2024

 Exercise 2: Write the Constraints Summary.
 Craft a concise and comprehensive summary that encapsulates the primary project constraints, clearly understanding their nature and implications.

 Exercise 3: Start the Constraints Register.
-Dive into the practicalities of documenting constraints systematically.
-Establish a Constraints Register as a central repository for managing and tracking constraints throughout the project life cycle.
+Explore the practicalities of documenting constraints systematically.
+Establish the Register as a central repository for managing and tracking constraints throughout the project life cycle.

 Section 2: Record Primary Constraints in Microsoft Project and Embed Constraints Related Objects (Constraints-related documentation)